ankitk721/system-design-notes/Two Phase Commit.md

-[[Tow phase commit]] is to ensure atomicity and consistency guarrantee when a transaction involved more than one nodes.
+[[Tow Phase Commit]] is to ensure atomicity and consistency guarrantee when a transaction involved more than one nodes.
 For a single node, you can easily lock the row or fail the conflicting operation at commit-time to provide atomicity.
 However, doing it across nodes require a network call to communicate and decide if transaction can be committed or not.

 > how it works